Adam5Wu/ESPZWAppliance/README.md

 *How do I set the new AP and password?* (Hack and rebuild?)

-*Wait...
-I didn't bring my dev environment with me to rerebuild!*
+*Wait, I didn't bring my dev environment with me to rebuild!*

 *And why is the time off by a couple of hours?* (Because you are in a different time zone?)